houqp/pyh3c/README.md

 It is recommended to use configuration file for setup.
 Please checkout pyh3c.conf.example for examples.

+PyH3C use `pyh3c.conf` as configuration file and it should be put in /etc/

 You must run the program with root privilege:

 ```bash